 Genpo Roshi has designed these retreats specifically to work with students on this central and important experience of Zen.
 It's an opportunity that doesn't come along very often.

-These 5-Day retreats are limited to 5 students and each will work directly with Genpo Roshi individually and in the group each day from 12:00 PM to 2:30 PM.
+These 5-Day retreats are limited to 5 students and each will work directly with Genpo Roshi individually and in the group each day from 9:00 AM to 11:30 AM Hawaii Time (HST).
 Students are encouraged to do several hours of sitting meditation on their own each day leading up to and during this retreat.
 These retreats are conducted via Zoom video conference.
 Participants will automatically receive notifications and Zoom links via email.

 “The Kensho Retreat is a rare opportunity to work one on one with Genpo Roshi on places where our life/practice is stuck and to drop what holds us back.
 The small group environment was very supportive as we all held space for each other to go deep in intensive exploration with Roshi.
 I not only had personal openings with him, but also learned from his interactions with each participant.
 I felt that the prolonged unhurried nature of our personal encounters with Roshi over several days allowed for a depth of individual exploration even greater than in live in-person retreats.”